If you want to spend money on a digital or technology service, you may have to get approval from the Central Digital and

 Technology spending that counts as part of your total spend

-If GDS has classed your project as a technology project, any money you spend on the following counts as part of the total spend figure you must use when checking if you need spend approval:
+If CDDO has classed your project as a technology project, any money you spend on the following counts as part of the total spend figure you must use when checking if you need spend approval:

 - contract amendments, extensions or renewals

 - spending through existing frameworks, for example cloud or commercial

 - feasibility or proof of concept studies

 - projects (or any part of a project) and programmes - find out the difference between projects and programmes

 - common infrastructure solutions including voice and data communications

 PSN, whether fixed or mobile

 - programmes that you’ve broken into smaller projects which individually are below the thresholds, but which are above them in total